datacommonsorg/data/scripts/biomedical/STITCH/README.md

 After merging the datasets, we added two columns for the corresponding MeSHDescriptor DCIDs and ChEMBL DCIDs through querying the Biomedical Data Commons.
 We also added a new DCID that is based on the PubChem Compound ID formatted as 'chem/CID#'.
 The text columns have been formatted to have double quotes.

-We found that sometimes there was more than 1 ChEMBL ID per PubChem Compound ID.
+We found that sometimes there was more than 1 ChEMBL ID per STITCH ID.
 To account for this, we queried Data Commons for the ChEMBL ID using the InChIKey from STITCH.
 We included a 'same_as' column to indicate the ChEMBL ID found in Data Commons according to the matching InChIKey from STITCH.
 The value in that column is left blank if the InChIkey in that corresponding row does not match any InChIKey found in Data Commons.

+We also found that there was multiple PubChem Substance and Compound IDs per STITCH ID.
+A lot of these IDs were similar, but not exact matches to the chemical compound in a given row.
+We decided to consider the "PS" and "PC" columns to be the PubChem IDs of similar substances and compounds.
+Because of this, we removed the PubChem Compound ID values that were an exact match to the STITCH ID of the particular chemical on a given row.

 This import has large data storage and compute requirements to execute.
 This includes 25 GB for storing the original files.